chloewang0929/Relationship-Between-Corporate-ESG-Performance-and-Profitability/README.md

 __・Define Volatility Calculation Function:__ Use the portfolio_volatility function to calculate the portfolio's volatility (i.e., risk).<br>
 __・Optimization Process:__ For each target return rate (from the minimum return rate to the maximum return rate), calculate the corresponding optimal portfolio weights and their volatility.<br>
 __・Return the Efficient Frontier:__ Finally, return a DataFrame that includes the volatility and returns for different target return rates.<br>

+__7. Plotting the Efficient Frontier, Capital Allocation Line, and Indifference Curves:__

+This code defines a plot_efficient_frontier_cal function, used to plot the Efficient Frontier, Capital Allocation Line (CAL), and Indifference Curves.
+These elements help demonstrate the optimal portfolio selection based on different risk preferences in portfolio optimization.

+__・Calculating the Efficient Frontier:__ Use the calc_efficient_frontier function to calculate the optimal returns and standard deviations (volatility) at different risk levels, and plot the efficient frontier with a black dashed line.<br>
+__・Plotting the Capital Allocation Line (CAL):__ The CAL shows the relationship between expected return and risk (volatility) when an investor allocates funds between a risk-free asset (such as treasury bills) and high-risk assets.
+The slope of the CAL represents the maximum Sharpe ratio, indicating the best risk-adjusted return.<br>
+__・Plotting the Indifference Curves:__ Indifference curves display combinations of returns and risks where the investor's attitude towards risk remains consistent on each curve.
+The risk aversion coefficient A is used to control the intensity of risk preference.<br>
+__・Marking the Maximum Sharpe Ratio Portfolio:__ The maximum Sharpe ratio portfolio is the one that achieves the highest return for a given level of risk.
+This point is marked in blue on the chart, showing its volatility and return.<br>
+__・Calculating and Marking the Optimal Complete Portfolio:__ Based on the risk aversion coefficient, calculate the optimal complete portfolio (a mix of risk-free assets and the maximum Sharpe ratio portfolio) and mark it in green on the chart.<br>
+__・Graph Settings:__ Set the chart title, X-axis (volatility), and Y-axis (returns), and display the legend and grid lines.<br>

+The purpose of this function is to help investors visualize the relationship between risk and return and select the most suitable portfolio based on different risk preferences.